It’s time for yet another mortgage match-up, so without further ado, here’s a biggie: “Renting vs. buying a home.” Or a townhouse for that matter…

 But ideally, the tradeoff is that you’ll be rewarded for making that homeownership leap of faith.

-Below, I’ve added a fairly exhaustive list of pros and cons for those pondering the rent vs. buy question:
+Below, I’ve added a fairly exhaustive list of pros and cons for those pondering the rent vs. buy question.
+Hopefully it makes your decision that little bit easier.

 - May be cheaper than a mortgage payment